|Nutrition Facts (per serving)|

 Whether it's atop red velvet cupcakes or a deliciously moist carrot cake, cream cheese frosting is the perfect complement for a wide variety of desserts.
 In this recipe, the cream cheese flavor comes through beautifully, as it's made with all cream cheese and no butter.
 Make sure the cream cheese is at room temperature, so it blends in easily and makes for a smooth and creamy frosting.

-This recipe makes enough frosting to generously frost a 9-inch cake, a dozen cupcakes, or the top of a 9-by-13-inch cake, and it's easily scaled up for multi-layered cakes.
+This recipe makes enough frosting to generously frost a 9-inch cake, a dozen cupcakes, or the top of a 9 x 13-inch cake, and it's easily scaled up for multilayered cakes.

 In a mixing bowl with an electric mixer, beat the cream cheese with 1 tablespoon of cream and the vanilla until smooth and creamy.

-Sift the powdered sugar and measure 3 cups (about 12 ounces).
+Into a bowl, sift the powdered sugar, and measure 3 cups (about 12-ounces).
 Gradually add the powdered sugar to the cream cheese along with a pinch of salt and beat until smooth and fluffy.

 Add more cream or milk if needed for spreading or piping consistency.

 - Softened cream cheese should be soft to the touch and still slightly cool.
 If cream cheese is used right out of the refrigerator, you will probably end up with lumpy frosting.
 To soften cream cheese, take it out of the refrigerator for about 30 to 40 minutes before you begin to make the frosting.
 You can speed the softening process up a bit by cutting it into small pieces.
 In a pinch, you can use the microwave to soften (some models even have a setting for softening cream cheese), but be sure to keep a close eye on it so it doesn't get warm.